csh-lovenico/cmpsc-431w/README.txt

 - search_medicine.php: Doctors pick a medicine from this list and create a prescription.
 - search_medicine_action.php: Database operations for selecting medicines and creating prescriptions.
 - js/*.js: Use ajax to obtain data and update DOMs in order to avoid frequent page refreshing.
+- sql/create.sql: The SQL statements used to create the tables and add indexes.

 DATA SOURCES
 -